Huawei Pura: Pura80, Pura80 Pro, Pura80 Pro+, Pura80 Ultra

-On 11 June 2025, Huawei launched the Huawei Pura 80 series with 6.8 inch screen, 1-inch main camera, a switchable telephoto lens, and the operating system HarmonyOS NEXT, amongst others.
-According to news reports, the first batch of Pura 80 Pro and Pro+ devices was sold out within ten minutes of the sales launch in the official stores and authorized online channels.
+On 11 June 2025, Huawei launched the Huawei Pura 80 series in China with 6.8 inch screen, 1-inch main camera, a switchable telephoto lens, and the operating system HarmonyOS NEXT, amongst others.
+According to news reports, the first batch of Pura 80 Pro and Pro+ devices was sold out in China within ten minutes of the sales launch in the official stores and authorized online channels.